rthapa84/rthapa84.github.io/_news/announcement_9.md

 related_posts: false
 ---

 [SleepFM](https://arxiv.org/abs/2405.17766v1) accepted to ICML 2024.
 We built the first foundation model for sleep analysis.
+See you in Vienna!